 Garages and permanent outbuildings

 Repair category -

-Notes N/A
+Notes Not applicable.

-Outside areas and boundaries Repair category 2 Notes Sections of brickwork to the boundary/retaining walls and weathered/spalling and open jointed.
-There is also some deterioration to the copings.
-Repairs should be anticipated.
+Outside areas and boundaries

+Repair category 2

+Notes Garden fences have deteriorated in places and require general repair.
 Rights of access, land ownership and maintenance liabilities around the periphery of the subjects should be confirmed by reference to the Title Deeds.